nuta/seiya.me/www/blog/_rethinking-microkernels.md

 I chose Rust as the primary programming language for Stelana.
 Rust enforces me to design a good API, for example, *"who owns this object?"*, *"does this operation need a mutable reference?"*, *"where should I decrement the reference counter?"*, *"where should I acquire a lock?"*, and so on.
 If I'm doing something wrong, the compiler tells me that it won't work.
 For me, Rust is C++ with safety belts.

-That said, Rust is not good for everything.
-Async Rust is a good example.
-It's very carefully designed, but doing things correctly is hard by nature.
-Have you ever heard of *cancellation safety*?
+Rust is a well-designed programming language, but it also introduces a steep learning curve to do things correctly.
+Async Rust is a good example of this.
+It's very carefully designed, but is hard by nature.
 This is why Stelana apps are written in a straightforward event loop + async APIs style (no `async fn`s).
+I intentionally avoid using such advanced language features.
+It allows newbies to use Rust as a scripting-ish language with an ergnomic developer experience.

-Also, I plan to add a support for GC-based languages like JavaScript for building OS components.
+In the near future, I plan to add a support for GC-based languages like JavaScript for building OS components.
 They are approachable for beginners, provide memory safety, and would be fast enough for non-critical components.